Violet Milner, Viscountess Milner: Life

 She exchanged letters with Alfred, and alongside Violet Markham and Edith Lyttelton she established the Victoria League in 1901 to promote Milner's imperial vision of the British Empire.
 She met up with Lord Milner again at a Christmas party held at Lord Goschen's country estate Seacox, Hawkhurst in December 1905.

 Lady Milner took over as editor of the family owned, conservative journal The National Review after the death of her brother Leopold Maxse in 1932, having supported the publication since he fell ill in 1929.
 The magazine was known for its opposition to imperial Germany prior to the First World War, and to appeasement in the interwar years.
-Its editor was staunchly defended by Conservative leader Bonar Law.
+Its editor staunchly defended Conservative leader Bonar Law.

 In January 1917, French Prime Minister Georges Clemenceau, speaking to President Raymond Poincaré, famously said of Lord Milner:

 "He is an old friend of mine.
 We admired and loved the same woman.
 That's an indissoluble bond."

-Viscountess Milner was present in France on 11 November 1933, the 15th anniversary of the Armistice, where she dedicated a marble bust of her late husband, Alfred, in a conference room on the second floor of Doullens Town Hall.
-It was here at Lord Milner's urging, in a conference attended by Clemenceau, Poincare, and French and English Generals on 26 March 1918, that the Western Front was united under a single command in World War I. Today, Doullens Town Hall bears the inscription:
+Viscountess Milner was present in France on 11 November 1933, the 15th anniversary of the Armistice, where she dedicated a marble bust of her late husband, Alfred, in a conference room on the first floor of the Hôtel de Ville (town hall) in Doullens.
+It was here at Lord Milner's urging, in a conference attended by Clemenceau, Poincare, and French and English Generals on 26 March 1918, that the Western Front was united under a single command in World War I. Today, the town hall bears the inscription:

 "In this town hall, on the 26th of March 1918, the "Allies" entrusted General Foch with the supreme command on the Western Front.
 This decision saved France and the liberty of the world."

-Per Supreme War Cabinet Secretary Leopold Amery, the decision to appoint General Foch was made a day earlier in a meeting between Lord Milner and Prime Minister Clemenceau.
-As General Foch was not on the list of Clemenceau's promotable generals (he was out of favor), Lord Milner's influence with Clemenceau made the decision easy.
-On 20 April 1918, in his first public statement after being appointed Secretary of State for War, Lord Milner said in "The Temps" ("The Times") newspaper of France:
+According to Leopold Amery the decision to appoint General Foch was made a day earlier in a meeting between Lord Milner and Prime Minister Clemenceau.
+As General Foch was not on the list of Clemenceau's promotable generals (he was out of favour), Lord Milner's influence with Clemenceau made the decision easy.
+On 20 April 1918, in his first public statement after being appointed Secretary of State for War, Lord Milner said in the French newspaper Le Temps: